 Several things are worth noting about the annotations.
-The P annotation says that the parallel behavior of g_1 and g_2 (i.e., $g_1 \oplus g_2$) is not explainable as a sequential behavior.
-Hence two rules containing such method calls cannot be scheduled simultaneously.
+The P annotation says that the parallel behavior of g_1 and g_2 ($g_1 \oplus g_2$) is not explainable as sequential behavior of g_1 and g_2 .
+Hence, two rules containing such method calls cannot be scheduled simultaneously.
 Even though annotation ($<R$, $>R$) makes sense we do not allow it for pragmatic reasons.
 It would require the scheduler to pass the information into the module about what order it has chosen for g_1 and g_2 .
 We require the module to make this choice and specify it in its CM as $<R$ or as $>R$.

 An action method is not allowed to be invoked more than once from two different rules.
-However, there is one interesting case which corresponds to the annotation ($<R$, $>R$).
-Consider the action method "g a = x := a".
-Suppose one rule calls "g 3" and another rules calls "g 4".
+However, there is one interesting case which corresponds to the annotation EXT.
+Consider the action method "g(a) = x := a".
+Suppose one rule calls "g(3)" and another rules calls "g(4)".
 It is possible to wire the module externally so that either argument 3 or 4 is passed to g and allow both rules to be scheduled concurrently.
 We indicate this property of an action method with the annotation EXT.
-EXT can only occur as a diagonal entry in CM.
+EXT can only occur as a diagonal entry in a CM.
 As an example of a module's annotation, Table 2 shows the annotations for the primitive register element.